Japanese occupation of Malaya: Hardships

-The Japanese required the Chinese community through the Japanese controlled Overseas Chinese Organisation to raise Malay $50 million as atonement for its support of the Chinese war effort.
+The Japanese required the Chinese community through the Japanese controlled Overseas Chinese Organisation to raise Malaya $50 million as atonement for its support of the Chinese war effort.
 When the organisation only raised $28 million, the organisation was required to take out a loan for the balance.

 Initially, Malaya's two other major ethnic groups, the Indians and Malays, escaped the worst of Japanese maltreatment.
 The Japanese wanted the support of the Indian community to free India from British rule, and did not consider the Malays to be a threat.
 All three races were encouraged to assist the Japanese war effort by providing finance and labour.
 Some 73,000 Malayans were thought to have been coerced into working on the Thai-Burma Railway, with an estimated 25,000 dying.
 The Japanese also took the railway track from Malacca and other branch lines for construction of the railway.

 As the war progressed all three ethnic communities began to suffer deprivations from increasingly severe rationing, hyper-inflation, and a lack of resources.
 A blockade by Allied forces on the Japanese occupied territories coupled with a submarine campaign reduced the ability of the Japanese to move supplies between its occupied countries.
 Both the Malay and Indian communities gradually came into more conflict with the occupying Japanese prompting more joining the resistance movement, including Abdul Razak bin Hussein, and Abdul Rahman bin Hajih Tiab.
 Yeop Mahidin Bin Mohamed Shariff, a former Royal Malay Regiment officer, founded a Malay-based resistance group immediately after the fall of Singapore in February 1942.